-Kristy L. Halverson
+Kristy L. Daniel (Halverson)

 I have ample opportunities for students to become involved in research projects in my lab.
 Within my research, students would have the opportunity to assist with research design including the development of research instruments, data collection, data analysis, transformation of findings into research-based instructional activities, and dissemination of findings through presentations and/or publications.
-I am also open to the possibility of having students come to me with novel ideas they find curious to investigate within educational research regarding college student learning or teaching.
+I am also open to the possibility of having students come to me with novel ideas they find curious to investigate within educational research regarding college student learning or teaching in biology.

 Select Recent Publications